 Glasgow is Scotland’s ‘second city’, but if you’re sizing them up in terms of fun and the opportunity to really let your hair down, then Glasgow will always leave Edinburgh in its dust.
 We’re not just talking about the drink either, as this city makes sure there’s something for every hen – music, museums, galleries, culture – it’s all here.

-With one of the best and most extensive transport systems in the UK outside of London, you won’t find it hard to (stumble) your way around Glasgow.
-Just like London, its most useful and efficient mode of transport is the underground - £3.80 for a daily ticket and trains running every 4 to minutes, you’ll be set.
-Of course there are also regular buses and even boats to take you along and across the River Clyde.
+With one of the best and most extensive transport systems in the UK outside of London, you won't find it hard to stumble your way around Glasgow.
+Similar to London, its most useful and efficient mode of transport is the underground with trains running every 4 minutes at peak times and 6-8 minutes at off-peak times.
+Of course, there are also regular buses and even boats to take you across and along the River Clyde.